playfulprogramming/playfulprogramming/content/crutchcorn/posts/layered-react-structure/index.md

 This means that on Linux instances you can literally have both of the files exist in the same folder.

-> It's worth mentioning that [APFS can be configured to be case-sensitive](https://support.apple.com/lv-lv/guide/disk-utility/dsku19ed921c/mac) and even [modern Windows can enable case-sensativity in some folders through a manual command](https://learn.microsoft.com/en-us/windows/wsl/case-sensitivity).
+> It's worth mentioning that [APFS can be configured to be case-sensitive](https://support.apple.com/lv-lv/guide/disk-utility/dsku19ed921c/mac) and even [modern Windows can enable case-sensitivity in some folders through a manual command](https://learn.microsoft.com/en-us/windows/wsl/case-sensitivity).
 >
 > That said, it's generally understood that most machines will not establish these settings for you out of the box.